Dharmapuri District

 • Sir Thomas Munro Pillar, Dharmapuri

-• Sri Anjaneya Temple ( Muthampatti, 14 kilometres from Dharmapuri city)
+• Sri Anjaneya Temple (Muthampatti, 14 kilometres from Dharmapuri city)

 • Nagavadhi Dam and Thoppayaru Dam (Thoppur, Dharmapuri)

-How to reach Dharmapuri
+How to Reach Dharmapuri